asastats/docs/code-of-conduct.md

 * Reddit

     * A community member creates a singleton reply comment containing only `:this:`.
+        * **Fancy Pants** Editor: enter :this: by adding the command name in between two colons, then highlight it with your mouse, and click the <c> to trigger inline code.
+You will see the text become blue with a gray highlight.
+        * **Markdown Mode**: enter `:this:` by adding the command name in between two colons and two backticks like `:command:`.
     * Official marks like `:this:` are added by enclosing the command name by two colons and two backticks **\`:command:\`**.
     * Any other identical comments should be deleted by the commenters or admins.
     * If the `:this:` comment's count of upvotes reaches 10, it should be interpreted by a Tasker as a signal for immediate processing.